Why should you consider SEIS investment opportunities for your portfolio?

 The tax reliefs available are extremely generous

-And whilst similar, the SEIS tax reliefs go a step further and provide arguably the most generous reliefs available.
+And whilst similar, the SEIS' tax advantages go a step further and provide arguably the most generous reliefs available with UK venture capital.

 For example, the income tax relief increases to 50%.
 This means that if you invested £1,000 into an SEIS-eligible company, you could immediately offset £500 from your income tax bill.